Jamie Morrison

 Jamie Morrison (born 30 June 1983) is a British drummer, producer, and author.
 He is best known as the drummer for the Welsh rock band Stereophonics, a role he has held since 2012.
-He is also a founding member of the indie soul band Noisettes and a current member of 86TVs, alongside members of The Maccabees.
+He is also a founding member of the indie rock band Noisettes and a current member of 86TVs, alongside members of The Maccabees.

 Biography

-Morrison has contributed to multiple UK number one albums with Stereophonics and co-wrote the 2009 international hit “Never Forget You” with Noisettes.
+Morrison has contributed to multiple UK number one albums with Stereophonics and co-wrote the 2009 international hit "Never Forget You" with Noisettes.
 In addition to his music career, he is a published author, with several books exploring themes of fame, identity, grief, and personal transformation.

 Early life

 Morrison was born in Scotland and raised in England.
 He began playing drums at a young age and developed a distinctive, emotionally expressive playing style.
 He played in various bands throughout his teens before emerging as a sought-after session musician in the early 2000s.